Another COVID risk: Home health care workers who are not vaccinated

 “We did have a few providers that set up as a vaccination site,’’ Lamb said Tuesday.
 “Overall our industry worked to encourage vaccines for our workforce to help ensure the safety of those that we serve.’’

-He estimated that the vaccination rate among home health workers here is now above 50 percent.
+He estimated that the vaccination rate among home health workers here is now above 50%.

 “Our internal numbers show that it has gradually increased in the past six months, and I would expect to see that number grow through the rest of the year.
 The Delta variant will help drive the increase.’’

-The National Association for Home Care & Hospice said industry leaders have seen a vaccination range of 40 percent to 90 percent “depending on the company and the discipline of the caregiver.’’
+The National Association for Home Care & Hospice said industry leaders have seen a vaccination range of 40% to 90% “depending on the company and the discipline of the caregiver.’’

 Vaccination rates for health systems’ home care workers are higher than those at freestanding companies, said Tom Threlkeld of the NAHC.
-Rates for nurses and therapists are much higher than for aides, who have general rates of less than 50 percent, he said.
+Rates for nurses and therapists are much higher than for aides, who have general rates of less than 50%, he said.

 Dorothy Davis, CEO of Visiting Nurse Health System, which serves metro Atlanta and other counties, said its vaccination rates are higher than the state and national averages.
-She said more than 90 percent of hospice workers, and 70 percent of home health workers, have received shots.
+She said more than 90% of hospice workers, and 70% of home health workers, have received shots.
 Visiting Nurse also focused on getting vaccine for patients as well, she said.

 The reasons for employees not getting the vaccine, she said, include some waiting for the vaccine to get full FDA approval; those reluctant to get any vaccines; and misinformation about the unproved claim that the shots can cause infertility.